zeroknowledgediscovery/Cynet/README.rst

     models.
 Note that example 1 starts at this point.
 Thus there are sample models provided.

+  Step 3:
-  Step 3: To evaluate the models afterwards, use the run_pipeline utility function.
+    To evaluate the models afterwards, use the run_pipeline utility function.
     This calls uNetworkModels and simulateModels in parallel to evaluate each model. simulateModels calls the cynet and flexroc binaries.
 Outputs will be auc, tpr, and fpr statistics.

+    See example 2 for an example of the entire pipeline.

 **class spatioTemporal**
-  Utilities for spatial-temporal analysis
+  Utilities for spatial-temporal analysis.
+Used to fit timeseries onto a grid and output data into xGenESeSS friendly format.

   **Attributes:**
       * log_store (Pickle): Pickle storage of class data & dataframes